hnmx4/pitle/README.md

     $ pitle -e epub,pdf,mobi

+### Command Options

+`--extension, -e`

+Specify the target extensions.
+Do not put a space after the colon.

+For example:

+    $ pitle -e epub,pdf,mobi

+`--print0, -0`

+Print the full file name, followed by a null character instead of a newline.

+For example:

+    $ pitle -e epub,pdf,mobi --print0

+Advanced usage:

+    $ pitle -e epub,pdf,mobi --print0 | xargs -0 -J % cp % ./dst

 ## Development

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).